-Rachael Clarke is currently working on her first YA fantasy novel (one of two), a children's chapter book, and several picture books.
-Plans for future novels slosh around in her brain, wreaking havoc as well.
+Rachael Clarke is currently working on her first YA fantasy novel, an adult science fiction novel, a sequel to her children's chapter book The Big Ol' Bike, and several picture books.
+Plans for future novels are constantly sloshing around in her brain, wreaking havoc.
 There's simply too many ideas and not enough time!

 Rachael's multi-genre short fiction - written under the pseudonym, R.A.
-Clarke - can be found and enjoyed by clicking in the top menu.
+Clarke - can be found and enjoyed by clicking the R.A.
+Clarke tab in the top menu.
 Thanks for reading!